Glossary

 Europa Courier M.S.: United Kingdom strike local post, 1971.

-Europafrica: common design on stamps of the French Community of
+Europafrica: common design on stamps of the French Community of Nations, 1963-64.

 Europa Mail Delivery: United Kingdom strike local post, 1971.